FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/drduh.md

 After sourcing the shell rc file, `ssh-add -l` will return the correct public key.

+!!! note
-**Note** In this process no gpg-agent in the remote is involved, hence `gpg-agent.conf` in the remote is of no use.
+  In this process no gpg-agent in the remote is involved, hence `gpg-agent.conf` in the remote is of no use.
 Also pinentry is invoked locally.

-#### Chained forwarding
+##### Chained forwarding

 If you use `ssh-agent` provided by OpenSSH and want to forward it into a *third* box, you can just `ssh -A third` on the *remote*.